Convincing Others to Change

 A Pennsylvania Deutch proverb states: “Change the world?
 Begin with yourself.”
 Not what many of us wanted to hear.
 Jesus said, “Or how can you say to your brother, 'Brother, let me remove the speck that is in your eye,' when you yourself do not see the plank that is in your own eye?
 Hypocrite!
 First remove the plank from your own eye, and then you will see clearly to remove the speck that is in your brother's eye.”
 (Luke 6:42).

 Perhaps my attitude needs to change.
 Maybe I need to deliberately cultivate humility and patience.
 It is a lesson we have to remind ourselves again and again.
 We can’t change others, but with God’s help and wisdom we can change our own attitude toward others.
 And when our attitude changes, it may seem as if the problem of unfairness has changed as well.
-Unfairness will not disappear, but it will not take away our peace of mind because we will not be obsessing about it.
+Unfairness will not disappear, but it will not be able to take away our peace of mind, because we will not be obsessing about it.
 We will trust God to dispose of these inequities in His own time and according to His own wisdom.

 It is a scriptural fact that we can control and redirect our thoughts and feelings.
 Paul wrote: “Be anxious for nothing, but in everything by prayer and supplication, with thanksgiving, let your requests be made known to God; and the peace of God, which surpasses all understanding, will guard your hearts and minds through Christ Jesus.
 Finally, brethren, whatever things are true, whatever things are noble, whatever things are just, whatever things are pure, whatever things are lovely, whatever things are of good report, if there is any virtue and if there is anything praiseworthy--meditate on these things” (Phil.
 4:6-8).
 We can choose what we feel and how we think!